saleor/saleor-docs/docs/contributing/coding-style.md

 ---

 Saleor uses various tools to maintain a common coding style and help with development.
-To install all the development tools run the following commands:
+To install all the development tools, run the following commands:

 ```console
 $ python -m pip install -r requirements_dev.txt``